abilandz/NAT3054/Lecture_3/make.md

 ### 3. Shared libraries <a name="shared.libraries"></a>

 Libraries are pre-existing code that is compiled and ready to use.

-o use for later

-o separate out the code for organizational purposes

-When you have a reusable or logically distinct set of functions, it is helpful to build a library from it so that you do not have to copy the source code into your current project and recompile it all the time - and so you can keep different modules of your program disjoint and change one without affecting others.
-Once it is been written and tested, you can safely reuse it over and over again, saving the time and hassle of building it into your project every time.
+When a logically distinct set of functions is available, it is helpful to build a library from that set so that the same source code doesn't have to be copied in the current project and recompiled all the time.
+If a bug fix or new feature has to be implemented in a given function, this has to be done only in one place.
+There are two types of libraries:

-o static and shared libraries: Note that for static libraries, the actual library is placed in your final program, while for shared libraries, only a reference to the library is placed inside.
+- _static_ &mdash; the actual library is placed in the final program;

-o everything that happens from source code to running program:

-1. C Preprocessor: This stage processes all the [preprocessor directives](https://www.cprogramming.com/tutorial/cpreprocessor.html).
-Basically, any line that starts with a #, such as #define and #include.
-2. Compilation Proper: Once the source file has been preprocessed, the result is then compiled.
-Since many people refer to the [entire build process](https://www.cprogramming.com/compilingandlinking.html) as compilation, this stage is often referred to as compilation proper.
-This stage turns a .c file into an .o (object) file.
+- _shared_ &mdash; only a reference to the library is placed inside the final program (i.e. program is _linked_ with a library).

+The main disadvantage of static libraries is the code bloat and disk space waste, because the very same code with compiled function appear across different programs.
+In addition, if a change is introduced in a static library, all programs using that library need to be recompiled.
+On the other hand, programs linked with shared libraries do not need to be recompiled when changes are introduced in those libraries &mdash; only libraries need to be recompiled.

+The stages needed in the project development utilizing shared libraries can be delineated as follows:

+1. _Source code_ &mdash; the standard code development from scratch.
+2. _Preprocessor_ &mdash; this stage deals with all the preprocessor directives, to programmatically modify the source code and make it ready for compilation.
+For instance, in the C/C++ programming language, this step amounts to processing all lines in the source code that start with a ```#```, such as ```#define```, ```#include```, etc. If in the source code there is a line in the preamble ```#include <someHeaderFile.h>```, the preprocessor will literally inline the content of the header file ```someHeaderFile.h``` into that source code.
+No code compilation occurs at this stage, only programmatic manipulation of source code via the preprocessor.
+3. _Compilation_ &mdash; once the source file has been preprocessed, the compilation commences over the modified source code.
+In the C/C++ programming language, at this stage, the source code in .c or .cxx files is turned into an .o (object) files.
+An object file contains machine code specific to the underlying hardware, and it's ready to be included via linking in a final executable (but typically cannot be executed directly).
-3. Linking: Here is where all of the object files and any libraries are linked together to make your final program.
-Note that for static libraries, the actual library is placed in your final program, while for shared libraries, only a reference to the library is placed inside.
-Now you have a complete program that is ready to run.
-You launch it from the shell, and the program is handed off to the loader.
+4. _Linking_ &mdash; at this stage all of the object files and shared libraries are linked together to make the final executable, that is ready to run.
+The executable can be started in the terminal from the shell, and is then handed off to the loader.
-4. Loading: This stage happens when your program starts up.
-Your program is scanned for references to shared libraries.
-Any references found are resolved and the libraries are mapped into your program.
+5. _Loading_ &mdash; this stage happens when the program starts up.
+The program is scanned for references to shared libraries, and any references found are resolved and the shared libraries are mapped into the program.
+This way, only at runtime, different programs re-use exactly the same pre-compiled code in the shared libraries.
+TBI 20250916 improve the wording further here

-Steps 3 and 4 are where the magic (and confusion) happens with shared libraries.

-Let's make a shared library for some functions:
+6. _Build_ &mdash; All stages above put together.

+All steps above are now illustrated with a simple example, in which a shared library is made for some functions, and then used afterward in a program.
+TBI 20250916 improve the wording further here

+TBC 20250916

 Step 1: implement some functions: